xlpmyxhdr/Launcher-iOS/README.md

 ## Lancher-iOS

-### An in-game download resource project for an anime game
+### An in-game download resource project for a certain anime game

 #### Game Version：3.5.0